Donnell Óg O'Donnell: Background and early career

 Domhnall Óg was the posthumous son of Domhnall Mór Ó Domhnaill, King of Tír Chonaill and his wife, Lasairfhíona, daughter of Cathal Crobhdhearg Ó Conchobhair, King of Connacht.
 Lasairfhíona's aunt, Beanmhidhe, daughter of Toirdhealbhach Ó Conchobhair, was wife to the Scottish lord, Maol Mhuire an Sparáin, son of Suibhne mac Duinnshléibhe, whose kindred would become very important to Domhnall Óg's career.

-Tír Chonaill, centered on modern County Donegal, emerged from a confederation of tribes called the Cenél Conaill, claiming descent from the legendary figure Conall Gulban.
+Tír Chonaill, centred on modern County Donegal, emerged from a confederation of tribes called the Cenél Conaill, claiming descent from the legendary figure Conall Gulban.
 Traditionally, leadership over Tír Chonaill alternated between rival branches of a sub-grouping known as the Cenél Aedha, which included the O'Muldory and O'Cannon families.
 Their seat of power was located in the barony of Tirhugh, in the south of modern County Donegal.

 Éigneachán, father of Domhnall Mór, was the first of his lineage to assume rule of Tír Chonaill, in about 1200 C.E.
 Previously, Éigneachán's family, the Cenél Luighdech, based around the site of the modern town of Ramelton, had been a tributary sept of Tír Chonaill.

 Domhnall Mór succeeded his father in 1207 or 1208 and enjoyed a long and relatively peaceful reign until his death in 1241.

 However, the reigns of Domhnall Óg's older half-brothers, Maol Seachlainn and Gofraidh, were troubled.
 Maol Seachlainn died at the Battle of Ballyshannon in 1247 fighting against Maurice FitzGerald, 2nd Lord of Offaly, after which Ruaidhrí Ó Canannáin was installed as ruler of Tír Chonaill.
 The lordship of Tír Chonaill changed hands twice before Gofraidh decisively recovered it in 1250.
 Gofraidh himself died in 1258, perhaps as the result of wounds inflicted at the Battle of Creadran Cille in 1257, also fought against Maurice FitzGerald.

 In the wake of Gofraidh's death, there was a leadership crisis among the Cenél Conaill which their rivals, the Cenél nEógain, attempted to exploit by demanding tribute.
-It was at this point that an 18-year old Domhnall Óg returned from fosterage among Clann Suibhne in Scotland to succeed Gofraidh.
+It was at this point that an 18-year-old Domhnall Óg returned from fosterage among Clann Suibhne in Scotland to succeed Gofraidh.

 Due to the influence of his upbringing, he was noted to speak in a strong Scottish dialect.